Selling High: Top Acquired Prospects Who Will Become Future MLB All-Stars

 Hey, look, another White Sox acquisition.

-This one is 21-year-old right-hander Dylan Cease, who has averaged 12.2 strikeouts per nine innings with a 2.67 ERA across 135 minor league innings after recovering from post-high-school Tommy John surgery.
+This one is 21-year-old right-hander Dylan Cease, who has averaged 12.2 strikeouts per nine innings with a 2.67 ERA across 135 minor league innings after recovering from post-high school Tommy John surgery.

-Cease was shipped from the Cubs to the Sox in the Jose Quintana trade, and in the process lost his chance to ascend the ranks of the defending champions.
+Cease was shipped from the Cubs to the Sox in the Jose Quintana trade, and in the process he lost his chance to ascend the ranks of the defending champions.

 To hear Cease tell it, he's OK with that.